actions-marketplace-validations/shry_gitcha-action/README.md

 #  projects_folder: /projects
 ```

-To prevent wrong data injection gitcha only searchs for informations in:
+To prevent wrong data injection gitcha only searches for informations in:

 * README.md
 * `/public` - [config.public_folder]: All public files you want to distribute along your letter